 Prague is busy nearly the whole year except January and February, which are probably the quietest months of the year.
-But despite that fact that Prague is a popular destination, Prague has a lot of hotels and other facilities to accommodate crowds of tourists, even if you do not make an advance booking and just show up on the day, but it is still strongly recommended that you do your research and book your bed prior to your arrival, at least when it comes to the price.
+But even though Prague is a popular destination, Prague has a lot of hotels and other facilities to accommodate crowds of tourists, even if you do not make a booking and show up on the day.
+However, it is still strongly recommended that you do your research and book your bed before your arrival, at least when it comes to the price.

 – If you wish to attend a particular opera or classical music concert, we advise that booking two or three weeks ahead should be sufficient time.